SegiH/WatchList/INSTALL.md

 1. Run `npm install`
 1. Run `npm run build`
 1. Run `npm run start`
+1. If you are setting up WatchList for the first time, make sure you do not already have a file in the root of your project named watchlistdb.sqlite.
+If it does exist, delete or rename it.
 1. Visit http://localhost:3000 in your browser.
 You should see the Setup page to set up a new account.
 This account will automatically be a WatchList admin account.
 1. Enter the following fields:
    - Name: Name of the new admin